vrindger/actually_open_lean/README.md

 i'm using vs code in windows subsystem on linux.
 Ubuntu linux works great for this.
 You could use an ubuntu VM or other linux.
 Install python, pylance vscode extensions

-* Set up code autocomplete for vs code
+* Set up code autocomplete for vs code (OPTIONAL, but very very helpful)
   * Create python environment somewhere on your machine and install these packages:
     * install miniconda. google search for downloading the ubuntu installer shell script and run it using `bash Miniconda.sh`
   * start new terminal after conda installed